bitrise-io/devcenter/_articles/en/infrastructure/stack-update-and-removal-policy.md

 - xcode
 - android
 - linux
-summary: Stacks on bitrise.io are generally updated every weekend, but what’s updated depends on the stack.
+description: Stacks on bitrise.io are generally updated every weekend, but what’s updated depends on the stack.
 There are stacks where only certain caches are updated and there are stacks which are completely re-built every week.
 menu: